Mimis Papaioannou: Career break and singing

-Οn 12 May 1965, AEK played a friendly against Real Madrid at Nea Filadelfeia that ended 3–3, with Papaioannou scoring a brace.
-Watching his performance, the superstar of the Merengues, Ferenc Puskás suggested to the management of Real the acquisition of the Greek forward.
-Thus, in October Real Madrid through Raimundo Saporta offered 4,000,000 drachmas to AEK and 750,000 drachmas to Papaioannou for his transfer to Madrid.
+On 12 May 1965, AEK played a friendly against Real Madrid at Nea Filadelfeia that ended 3–3, with Papaioannou scoring a brace.
+Watching his performance, the star player of the Merengues, Ferenc Puskás suggested to the management of Real the acquisition of the Greek forward.
+Thus, in October, Real Madrid, through Raimundo Saporta offered 4,000,000 drachmas to AEK and 750,000 drachmas to Papaioannou for his transfer to Madrid.
 The proposal of the Blancos was unrealistic for the Greek standards of the time.
-The huge salary and the prospect of a football career far from Greece's standards in Spain ignited the desire of Papaioannou, but was never fulfilled, since the management of AEK declined due to their fear of the reaction of the fans to a possible departure of their star player.
+The huge salary and the prospect of a football career far from Greece's standards in Spain greatly appealed to Papaioannou, but was never fulfilled, since the management of AEK declined due to their fear of the reaction of the fans to a possible departure of their star player.
 Nevertheless, Papaioannou was willing to leave AEK under the given punishment of a one-year ban and then sign as free agent at Real, but the Spaniards refused, as they didn't want to disrupt their relations with the Greek club.

-Papaioannou embittered with the attitude of the management withdrew from the club's activities and was about to abandon football.
+Embittered by the management's stance, Papaioannou withdrew from the club's activities and was about to abandon football.
 Afterwards, he was approached by a folk composer and bouzouki player Christos Nikolopoulos, who brought him in contact with Stelios Kazantzidis.
 Papaioannou and Kazantzidis had mutual respect and admiration for each other's virtues with the latter discovering that Papaioannou, apart from his footballing skills, had also a very good singing voice and suggested him to join his tour in Germany with Marinella.
 Papaioannou accepted and traveled to Germany, singing to the Greek immigrants of the country.
-After two months and despite vocal competence of Papaioannou, Kazantzidis, realizing the "crime" of his departure from football, persuaded him to return to AEK and mediated himself with the administration in order for the player to sign a very satisfactory contract of 500,000 drachmas per season at the start of December 1965.
+After two months and despite the competent singing ability of Papaioannou, Kazantzidis, believing his retirement from football would be a major loss, persuaded him to return to AEK and mediated himself with the administration in order for the player to sign a very satisfactory contract of 500,000 drachmas per season at the start of December 1965.
 His singing career was limited to the recording of seven songs by Kazantzidis and Nikolopoulos between 1971 and 1972.
 Among them was the recording on 19 June 1971 of the famous "Hymn of AEK" to music by Stelios Kazantzidis and lyrics by Christos Kolokotronis.